maksimryndin/distributed-book/src/introduction/overview.md

 ![Mesh vs Star](images/star_mesh.svg)

-So in the case of `n` nodes of mesh network topoly we have `n*(n-1)/2` connections[^graph] while in the case of the star network we have only `n-1` connections.
+So in the case of `n` nodes of mesh network topology we have `n*(n-1)/2` connections[^graph] while in the case of the star network we have only `n-1` connections.
 So heavily meshed distributed systems produce increasing pressure on a network degrading its throughput.

 ### Why we need make our software distributed?